Millions of donkeys are stolen and killed every year for traditional medicine

 Apart from the cruelty of this industry, these are the animals that transport people, goods, water and food, which is why they are the backbone of many rural communities in less developed countries.
 Thousands of families are deprived of their livelihood if donkeys are stolen.
 Of which they are the owner.

 Faith Burden, head veterinarian at the Donkey Sanctuary, explains that women and girls are most affected when an animal is stolen.
-“Once it disappears, Women basically become the new donkey“, to explain.
+“Once it disappears, Women basically become the new donkey”, he explains.
 And there’s a bitter irony in this, because ajiao is marketed primarily to wealthy Chinese women.

 The proposal to definitively ban this trade throughout Africa was approved within the framework of the African Union summit, where all state leaders met on 17 and 18 February.